romainbsl/techio-kotlin-starter-pack/parts/0_welcome.md

 This playground is an overview of Kotlin language features.
 I'll introduce syntax for starters and explain the basics, and what makes Kotlin a language that deserve your attention.

+### Prerequisite

+This guide assume that you have some basic knowledge on programming principles.

+### Organisation

 I'll describe the following features as clearly as possible: